Ranjit Lall

 United Kingdom

-I am an Associate Professor of International Political Economy and a Fellow of St. John’s College at the University of Oxford.
+I am an Associate Professor of International Political Economy in the Department of Politics and International Relations and a Fellow of St John's College at the University of Oxford.

 I received my PhD in Government from Harvard University and my BA in Philosophy, Politics, and Economics from the University of Oxford.
-I have received the Merze Tate Award for best dissertation in the field of international relations, law, and politics from the American Political Science Association and the Leamer-Rosenthal Prize for Open Social Science from the Berkeley Initiative for Transparency in the Social Sciences.
-Before beginning my graduate studies, I worked as an economist at the Bank of England and an editorial writer at the Financial Times.
+My research has received the Merze Tate Award from the American Political Science Association and the Leamer-Rosenthal Prize for Open Social Science from the Berkeley Initiative for Transparency in the Social Sciences.
+Before my PhD, I worked as an economist at the Bank of England and an editorial writer at the Financial Times.

 selected publications